South Florida Professional Tennis Instruction

 Andrew S. Rosz; Instructor and Program Director

-Are you the parent of a gifted young tennis player age 3 to 13?
+Are you the parent of an aspiring young tennis player age 3 to 16?

-Does your child truly love the game of tennis?
-Does your child already show signs of becoming a tennis champion?
-Does your child often speak of becoming one of the best tennis players in the world?
+Does your child truly love the game of tennis and perhaps already show signs of becoming a tennis champion?
 Is your child driven and self-motivated?
-As a parent, are you committed to your child's success?
-Have you enrolled your child in countless tennis lessons, clinics, academies, and programs only to become frustrated with the inability of most tennis facilities and tennis pros to properly train your child?
-Do you live in (or are you willing to travel and/or relocate to) the South Florida area?
+Have you enrolled your child in countless tennis lessons, clinics, and academies only to become frustrated with the inability of most tennis facilities to properly train your child?
+Are you looking for an affordable way to provide your child with the best individual "one-on-one" world-class tennis training available?
+Do you live in (or are you willing to travel to) the South Florida area?

-If the answer to all of the above questions is "yes," then read on…
+If the answer to one or more of the above questions is "yes," then read on…

 My name is Andrew Rosz.
-Perhaps you already know me.
-Perhaps you were a fan of mine during the late 70’s and early 80’s when I competed and trained with players like Connors, Borg, Lendl, and McEnroe.
-For over 30 years, I have been teaching great tennis to players of all ages and all levels.
-Indeed… I am still an exceptionally active world class professional player, master tennis instructor, author of many popular books on tennis, and coach of some of the best up-and-coming young tennis talent in the world.
+Perhaps you already know me...
+Or perhaps you can recall the days during the late 70's and early 80's when I could routinely be seen competing with many of the game's greatest players of the era.
+Since my retirement from professional tennis many years ago, I have since been teaching great tennis to players of all ages and all levels.
+I am a master tennis instructor, author of an entire series of books on tennis, and personal coach to some of the best up-and-coming young tennis talent in the world.

-I am also known for my "Youth Excellence Tennis Program" which involves teaching world class professional tennis to young children age 3 to 13.
-The program is taught as a series of individual private lessons; twice per week for children age seven and older, and once per week for children under seven, and to only one student at a time.
+I am also well-known for my "Youth Excellence Tennis Program" which involves teaching world class professional tennis to children age 3 to 16.
+The program is taught as a series of individual private lessons; and to only one student at a time.
 There are no group lessons or clinics.
-Each one-hour lesson features myself as instructor and one or more junior assistants to pick up balls, assist in demonstrations, operate video equipment, etc. As parental on-court participation is mandatory, there are always several people on the court during your child’s lesson; all dedicated to teaching just your child.
-Accordingly, my Youth Excellence Tennis Program has been carefully designed to provide the best possible tennis training for young players on the fast track to success.
+Each one-hour lesson features myself as instructor and one or more teaching assistants to help with demonstrations, pick up tennis balls, operate video equipment, etc. As parental attendance is mandatory for every lesson, there are always several people on the court during your child’s tennis lesson; all dedicated to teaching just your child.
+Accordingly, my Youth Excellence Tennis Program has been carefully designed to provide the best possible individual tennis training for young players on the fast-track to success.

-Although I also offer regular tennis lessons to players of all ages and all levels, students are selectively chosen into my Youth Excellence Tennis Program based upon their potential for improvement.
-Quite frankly, you cannot simply rely on your checkbook to get your child into this program.
-As most other training facilities and tennis camps will attempt to train anyone who can afford to pay, I admit only those children having the greatest potential for success and teach them skills and techniques of world class professional tennis right from the start.
-And since my Youth Excellence Tennis Program provides for substantial discounts as compared to my regular teaching rates, most parents are eager to enroll their child.
+As most tennis training facilities and tennis camps offer group tennis programs for children of all ages regardless of experience or playing ability, I tend to accept only the most dedicated and enthusiastic students and teach them skills and techniques of world class professional tennis right from the start.
+And since my Youth Excellence Tennis Program provides for substantial discounts as compared to my regular teaching rates, most parents of aspiring young tennis hopefuls are eager to enroll their child.
 But in order for your child to be accepted into my Youth Excellence Tennis Program…

 This is what I expect from your child…